reza-mirjahanian/awesome-blockchain/Solana/Course I/Identifying the caller/readme.md

 Here we generated a random keypair and used it to sign the transaction.
 Let's run test again:
 ![alt text](image-1.png)
 As expected, we got an error, since the signer’s pubkey is not equal to the owner’s pubkey.

+### Modify the owner

+To change the owner in a program, the pubkey assigned to the owner needs to be stored on-chain.
+However, discussions about "storage" in Solana will be covered in a future tutorial.

+The owner can just redeploy the bytecode.

+**Exercise**: Upgrade a program like the one above to have a new owner.